MooseValley/Java-NetBeans-SceneBuilder---00---List-of-all-Videos-and-Github-Repos/README.md

 * Part 09 - Exit Confirmation, handle X icon (close): https://youtu.be/ESYNMtsx1kQ
 * Part 10 - File I/O - Preparation and Strategy: https://youtu.be/HoUy026CbLE
 * Part 11 - File I/O - Load and Save Students and Courses: https://youtu.be/4kRaOsogpxk
-* Part 12 - File IO - Load and Save Enrolments: https://youtu.be/9gctczsb6O8
+* Part 12 - File I/O - Load and Save Enrolments: https://youtu.be/9gctczsb6O8

 ## All Tutorial Videos are also on **LBRY / Odysee**
 * All videos on **LBRY / Odysee**: https://odysee.com/@MoosesValley:0/JavaFX:4